mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 ### NOTES
 Swim: **2200m** &nbsp; Normalized Power: **130W**

 Really good sleep/sleep-in.
-Still dealing with the cough but the soreness has in my hip flexor has subsided.
+Still dealing with the cough but the hip flexor soreness has subsided.

 25m lane at _Crystal Pool_ worked well in the afternoon; the place was not busy today.
 I had people to push with in the lanes to the left and right of me, hence the **effort was solid**.

 The forecast was for snow but the reality was different.
-During the commute home, I contemplated making it a long ride outside but the math was:  <small>1:40 on the trainer = +2 hours outside.</small>
+During the commute home, I contemplated making it a long ride outside but the math was:  <small>1:40 on the trainer = 2.5 hours outside.</small>

-I was hungry and my decision was to turn for home; better to ride inside fuelled then outside hungry putting myself in a hole.
+I was hungry and my decision was to turn for home; better to ride inside fuelled then outside hungry (putting myself in a hole).

 The ride on the trainer went by quick.
-I had the 2019 race on the screen and by luck, a low cadence rep was timed with the moment when a pro was heading up _Solar Hill_; hashtag: **motivated**.
+I had the 2019 race on the screen and by luck, a low cadence rep was timed with the moment when a pro was heading up _Solar Hill_;
+**&#35;motivated**.